jtobin/measurable/README.md

 Create measures from graphs of other measures using the `Monad` instance and do-notation.

-Query measures by integrating meaurable functions against them.
+Query measures by integrating measurable functions against them.
 Extract moments, cumulative density functions, or probabilities.

 You can check out a few blog posts I wrote about the theoretical foundations